esp-rs/std-training/book/src/04_2_low_level_io.md

 We're going to look at how to write values into Registers in this ecosystem in the context of the Interrupts exercise.

-### Bare metal Rust with `[no_std]`
+### Bare Metal Rust with `[no_std]`

 As the name bare metal implies, we don't use an operating system.
 Because of this, we can't use language features that rely on one.
 The core library is a subset of the standard library that excludes features like heap allocated types and threads.
-Code that uses only the core library is labelled with `#[no_std]`. `#[no_std]` code can always run in a `std` environment, but the reverse is not true.
+Code that uses only the core library is labelled with `#[no_std]`. `#[no_std]` code can always run in a `std` environment, but the reverse isn't true.
 In Rust, the mapping from Registers to Code works like this:

 Registers and their fields on a device are described in [_System View Description_ (SVD) files](http://www.disca.upv.es/aperles/arm_cortex_m3/curset/CMSIS/Documentation/SVD/html/index.html). [`svd2rust`](https://docs.rs/svd2rust/latest/svd2rust/) is used to generate _Peripheral Access Crates_ (PACs) from these SVD files.
 The PACs provide a thin wrapper over the various memory-mapped registers defined for the particular model of microcontroller you are using.